basham/swit-workshop-a11y/slides.md

 - 2D-first thinking

 Notes:
-These specialized notes helps enrich the wireframes by highlighting accessibility concerns.
+These specialized notes enrich the wireframes by highlighting accessibility concerns.
 This is a start.
 But I think we can do better.

 First, we need a solution that encourages collaboration.
 When we use a design tool, we tend to exclude non-designers from engaging in the process.
 The designer has the exclusive power to change a wireframe or the notes in the wireframe.
 Granted, Figma is a step forward.
-But it is a design tool first.
+But it is a design tool first and that creates a barrier.

 Second, we need a solution that can scale well.
 We've already identified a multitude of accessibility-related design decisions that need to be made.
 The more notes you write, the more you start to feel the difficulty of using the design tool for such purposes.
-You're always having to move things around the page, to make sure everything fits nicely on the page.
+You're always having to move things around, to make sure everything fits nicely on the page.
 It becomes a distraction to the real work.

 Third, when annotations are in the wireframe, it starts to feel like the notes are secondary.
 When we think first about the wireframe, we think first in two-dimensions.
 As we've already reviewed, the foundation of any content and the design work that we do is actually one-dimension.
 It is text.